NEW FORMAT & NEW INFORMATION

-I could not put the book down.
+"I could not put the book down.
 Of the many tales relating to Air America, this one compiles them all in this one book.
-If you ever wondered what Air America and their mission was all about, this book will tell you.
-Great writing.
+This book will tell you if you have ever wondered about Air America and its missions.
+Great writing!
 You feel like you are there."

 Air America was U.S. Government-owned, just like they own the United States Post Office, The Tennessee Valley Authority, Radio Free Europe, and numerous other corporations.
 But there was a distinct difference.
 They shot at Air America.